 We may call some of your references for additional information during December, January and February.

 Each applicant's strengths and weaknesses will be considered to determine if Phoenix Children's Hospital is a good match.
 Applicants should consider if our hospital is a good fit for their training needs and professional direction.
 Consider talking with your advisor for help in the process.

 We are hopeful that everyone we interviewed will be placed in the setting they want, and we are excited to find out who our interns are for the training year.

-We will contact our matched applicants by telephone after the noon (EST) deadline on February 20, 2015, in accordance with APPIC Guidelines.
+We will contact our matched applicants by telephone after the noon (EST) deadline on Match Day, in accordance with APPIC Guidelines.
 Within 72 hours, we will send matched applicants confirmation of their appointments.